MP Estate Planning UK

 Distribution of Assets

-The distribution of assets is a critical step in closing a trust.
-Trustees must ensure that assets are distributed according to the terms outlined in the trust deed.
+The distribution of assets is the critical practical step in closing a trust.
+Trustees must ensure that assets are distributed in accordance with the terms of the trust deed and any formal deed of appointment they execute.

 Asset TypeDistribution MethodResponsibility